top of page

 What To Expect

 In our consultation, I'll answer any questions you might have for me, tell you a bit about my approach, and invite you to tell me a little about what you are looking for help with.
 I'll also invite you to share what your past experiences with therapy have been, helpful or otherwise.
 The purpose of the consultation is for you to see if I seem like a good fit for your needs.
 If we decide to start working together, I'll send you my consent form and an intake form with some questions to help set me up to support you the best I can.
-What you tell me in the consultation or on the intake form is optional, with very few exceptions (like your name and contact information) and is confidential under the same requirements described in my consent form.
+What you tell me in the consultation or on the intake form is optional, with very few exceptions (like your name and contact information) and is confidential under the same terms described in my consent form.
 In our first session, we'll check in to make sure we're still on the same page, and we'll begin looking at the goals or areas we'll be working on, and what those difficulties are like for you.
 We'll start exploring a way forward that can support you.

 Flourish Therapy Practices